SAP source reference

 ]

-A list of subqueries to execute on every item in order to fetch additional metadata and/or the item body, especially if this information is located under a different path than that of the item.
-See the Subquery Object section for details.
+Each object in the SubQueries array represents a subquery to execute on every item in order to fetch additional metadata and/or the item body.
+Subqueries are especially useful when this information is located under a different path than that of the item.

 To refer to the metadata of a parent item, prefix the metadata name with coveo_parent.
 You may also need to use raw.